ryanklee/think-taink/README.md

 ## Testing

-To run the test suite:
+To run the unit and integration test suite:

 ```
 pytest
 ```

+Note: We do not perform front-end testing.
+Our testing strategy focuses on unit and integration tests to ensure the core functionality of the system.

 ## Contributing